Preston Guilmet

-Preston Blake Guilmet (/ˈgɪlmɛt/ GIL-met; born July 27, 1987) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Cleveland Indians, Baltimore Orioles, Tampa Bay Rays, Milwaukee Brewers, St. Louis Cardinals, Toronto Blue Jays, and Miami Marlins.
-He has also played for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+Preston Blake Guilmet (/ˈgɪlmɛt/ GIL-met; born July 27, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cleveland Indians, Baltimore Orioles, Tampa Bay Rays, Milwaukee Brewers, St. Louis Cardinals, Toronto Blue Jays, and Miami Marlins.
+He also played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
 He grew up in Roseville, California and graduated from Oakmont High School.
 He later played college baseball for the University of Arizona.

 Professional career

 Guilmet attended the University of Arizona from 2006 to 2009.
 In 2007, he was the Pac-10 Pitcher of the Year.
 He was drafted by the Oakland Athletics in the 22nd round of the 2008 Major League Baseball Draft, but did not sign and returned to Arizona.

 Cleveland Indians

 Guilmet was drafted by the Cleveland Indians in the 9th round of the 2009 Major League Baseball Draft.
-He made his professional debut with the Low-A Mahoning Valley Scrappers, pitching to a 6-6 record and 4.09 ERA in 15 appearances with the team.
-The next year, Guilmet played for the Single-A Lake County Captains, recording a 4-1 record and 2.25 ERA in 30 games with the team.
+He made his professional debut with the Low-A Mahoning Valley Scrappers, pitching to a 6–6 record and 4.09 ERA in 15 appearances with the team.
+The next year, Guilmet played for the Single-A Lake County Captains, recording a 4–1 record and 2.25 ERA in 30 games with the team.
 In 2011, he played for the High-A Kinston Indians, posting a 2.16 ERA with 35 saves and 60 strikeouts in 58.1 innings of work.
 In 2012 for the Double-A Akron Aeros, Guilmet pitched to a 2.39 ERA with 24 saves and 51 strikeouts in 52.2 innings pitched.
 He began the 2013 season with the Triple-A Columbus Clippers.

 Guilmet was selected to the 40-man roster and promoted to the majors for the first time on July 7, 2013.
 He made his major league debut on July 10 against the Toronto Blue Jays, and was optioned back to Columbus the next day.
 In his rookie season, Guilmet posted a 10.13 ERA in 4 appearances for Cleveland.
 On March 30, 2014, Guilmet was designated for assignment by the Indians.